 Interactions with Alcohol and other CNS Depressants

-Inform patients that potentially serious additive effects may occur if Methadone hydrochloride tablets are used with alcohol or other CNS depressants, and not to use such drugs unless supervised by a healthcare provider.
+Inform patients that potentially serious additive effects may occur if Methadone hydrochloride tablets is used with alcohol or other CNS depressants, and not to use such drugs unless supervised by a health care provider.

 Important Administration Instructions